 First, a refresher: What even is irony exactly?
 The Onion’s definition: Intended meaning is opposite of literal meaning.
 Honestly, I’m sure from the outset — if a joke doesn’t fall into any of the other categories, the definition of ‘irony’ is so broad that I predict it can be shoved into this one.

-This irony thing is important because a lot of children’s stories (especially films) are written with the ‘dual audience’ in mind, especially in film and in picture books, where the adult is required to sit alongside the child.
+This irony thing is important because a lot of children’s stories (especially films) are written with the ‘dual audience‘ in mind, especially in film and in picture books, where the adult is sitting alongside the child.

 - Rosie’s Walk is the classic example of a picture book demonstrating an ironic distance between picture and text.
 The words say something completely different from the text.
 Today there are many more examples of ironic distance in picture books.

-- In A Long Way From Chicago, the grandmother is a comical character but the humour is often understated irony which involves nothing more than our narrator point it out: ‘She said she never slept but she had to wake herself up to go to bed.’
+- In A Long Way From Chicago, the grandmother is a comical character but the humour is often understated irony which involves nothing more than our narrator pointing it out: ‘She said she never slept but she had to wake herself up to go to bed.’

 - Dramatic irony is describes a gap between what the audience knows and what the character knows.
 Sometimes the audience knows more than the character.
 This kind of dramatic irony is called ‘reader superior position’.
 In The Seriously Extraordinary Diary Of Pig, Pig sees a funny looking farmer at the fair.
 From the illustrations, the reader understands immediately that this is no farmer.
 She looks like an archetypal villain.
 But Pig simply says, “She is the most ugly farmer I’ve ever seen” and describes an archetypal villain without putting two and two together himself.
 Then there’s reader inferior dramatic irony.
 This is less useful in comedy, but is especially common in certain genres such as heist, where the audience is constantly two steps behind the characters and their plans.